 - 2 tablespoon (ice cream) scoop - This is optional but really helpful!
 I used a medium OXO Good Grips cookie scoop.
 It's actually slightly smaller than 2 tablespoons.

 - baking trays - Your cookies will bake more evenly on heavy-duty aluminum cookie sheets.

 - parchment paper or silicone mats - Cookies can stick to aluminum pans so line them with parchment paper (preferable) or silicone mats.

 NOTE: If you bake your cookies on a non-stick pan, you may need to cut the baking time down by 1-2 minutes.

-- Beat 1 cup butter until light and fluffy then add 1 cup of peanut butter, 1 cup packed brown sugar and 1 cup granulated sugar and beat until smooth.
+- Beat 1 cup of butter until light and fluffy then add 1 cup of peanut butter, 1 cup packed brown sugar, and 1 cup granulated sugar, and beat until smooth.

 - Add 2 eggs and beat to combine.

 - In a separate bowl stir together 3 cups of all-purpose flour, 1 ½ teaspoons baking soda, ½ teaspoon baking powder, and salt.